 Stay up-to-date on local information from the City of Richmond and Wayne County Government in response to COVID-19.

-- Richmond – Wayne County Joint Executive Order – The most recent executive order from the City of Richmond and Wayne County Government issuing protections put in place for residents in addition to the State of Indiana’s Back on Track plan.
+- Richmond – Wayne County Joint Executive Order May 1 2020 – The first executive order regarding COVID-19 from the City of Richmond and Wayne County Government issuing protections put in place for residents in addition to the State of Indiana’s Back on Track plan.

 - City of Richmond COVID-19 Resources – Local and state information for residents on resources available to assist with challenges from the COVID-19 pandemic.